codecreatede/seagrass-functional/README.md

 # a streamlit seagrass application for monitoring the seagrass health genomics.

 - built using python, javascript and HTML,CSS and currently supports the genome analysis

+**To Do**
 - adding support for the geospatial maps rendering from marine genome portal.
+- inbuilt blast support and sequence retriveal system.
+- inbuilt support for the genome exploration and chunk genome analysis including phylogenomics.

+**Done**
 - inbuilt seagrass genomics genes for health monitoring.
 - inbuilt ethylene responsive genes.
 - inbuilt light associated genes.
-- inbuilt support for BLAST and sequence retriveal.

 ```
 git clone https:github.com/seagrass-functional